pittisunilkumar3/nibog_be/document/event.md

 - **500 Internal Server Error**

 ### Features
+- **Games List**: Unique list of all games available in this event (without duplicates)
+- **Event Games/Slots**: Complete list of all games and time slots configured for the event
 - **Revenue Tracking**: Total, paid, and pending revenue
 - **Registration Stats**: Total bookings, unique parents, children count
 - **Booking Status**: Breakdown by confirmed, pending, cancelled